uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 <a href="figures/cis-delete-cis.svg" target="blank"><img src="figures/cis-delete-cis.svg" alt="CIS delete diagram" style="width:720px;" /></a>
 <a href="figures/cis-delete-cis.svg" target="blank">Open the CIS delete deduction diagram in a new tab</a>

-## Submit annual updates for self employment and property businesses
+## Submit annual updates for self-employment and property businesses

 An annual summary is defined as a set of summary data for a tax year, containing allowances and adjustments broken down by category.
 For more information about allowances and adjustments, see [How to calculate your taxable profits - GOV.UK](https://www.gov.uk/government/publications/how-to-calculate-your-taxable-profits-hs222-self-assessment-helpsheet/hs222-how-to-calculate-your-taxable-profits-2023#records).